NickTech03/NickTech03/README.md

 - 🌱 Currently learning **IT Fundamentals** via CourseCareers
 - 🖥️ Exploring **, Hardware, Networking, Cybersecurity, and Operating Systems**
 - 🛠️ Hands-on practice through labs (Virtual Machines, Ticketing Systems, Active Directory, etc)
-- 🎯 Goal: Build a strong IT foundation and grow into an **IT profession or Cybersecurity**
+- 🎯 Goal: Build a strong IT foundation and grow into an **IT Support/HelpDesk or Cybersecurity** job

 ---